HosseinGh82/Calculator_Java_Swing/README.md

 - The Negative (-) button toggles the sign of the entered number.
 - Pressing the equals (=) button computes the result of the operation.

-4. Viewing Results: The result of the calculation is displayed in the text field.
+4. **Viewing Results**: The result of the calculation is displayed in the text field.

 ## 🧪 Example
 Addition: